 travel tips, links & resources

-- Amman, Jordan's capital, is well worth a day of your time at least.
-Many travel guides will dissuade you from travelling here because there isn't much to see - but I loved it!
+- Amman, Jordan's capital, is well worth a day of your time.
+Some travel guides will dissuade you from travelling here.
+Don't listen to them.

-- This is obvious, but learn a couple of basic phrases in Arabic.
+- Learn a couple of basic phrases in Arabic.
 These go a long way to building bridges.

 - We used bedouinwhispers.com to book our overnight stay in the Wadi Rum desert.
 I recommend them.

-- If staying overnight in Wadi Rum be sure to bring equipment for all eventualities, including a torch and the ability to 'layer up' your clothes when needed - especially if you are travelling in February as we did.
+- If staying overnight in Wadi Rum be sure to bring equipment for all eventualities, including a torch and the ability to 'layer up' your clothes when needed - especially if you are travelling in colder months.
 During the day weather in the desert is very hot but can drop to below zero overnight.

 - February is off peak tourist season in Jordan.
 Prices drop as do the numbers of tourists.
 Win win in my opinion.

 - Wadi Rum is definitely off the beaten track for most tourists because it is in the middle of nowhere but, with a little organisation, research and effort, a visit here will repay you in memories made and adventures had.

 - As with many Islamic countries, be sure to pack a pair of ear plugs to go some way to dampening the sound of the inevitable and inescapable Call to Prayer.
 It's definitely evocative and moving during the day but, at 5am, rather less so.
 Give sleep a fighting chance and pack some ear plugs.

 - Jordan is not a dry country, but public displays of drunkenness are frowned upon.
 Moderation is your watchword.

 - I would advise choosing local accommodation offerings over predictable, and far less rewarding stays, in generic hotel chains.
-Staying in a very local hotel, despite its material shortcomings, was strangely a highlight of my time in the Jordanian capital.
+Staying in a very local hotel, despite its material shortcomings, wasa highlight of my time in the Jordanian capital.
 It may have had dodgy electrics, chicken wire on the windows and a mattress made of foam but, ultimately, this is the stuff your future travel tales will be made of.

 you may also like